Bannerlord-Modding/Documentation/_csharp-api/localization/MBTextManager.md

 persuasionTask2.SpokenLine =
       new TextObject("{=CymOFgzv}I gave an oath to {CURRENT_LIEGE.LINK} - but {?LORD.GENDER}her{?}his{\\?} disregard for the common people of this realm does give me pause.");
 ```
 In this example method `StringHelpers.SetCharacterProperties` is used to store certain character properties to the MBTextManager variable array, making them global.
 They are then used to form new TextObject for a persuasion dialog line.

 ## TextContext
-Any variable set to MBTextManager is stored in private field TextContext.
-It is only cleared on `Campaign.OnDestroy()`.
-Text variables could be freely rewrited at any time with new values.
+Any variable set to MBTextManager is stored in the private readonly field named TextContext.
+It serves as an advanced ditionary of text variables and functions (need more info on that matter), and is only cleared on `Campaign.OnDestroy()`.
+Keep in mind that text variables could be freely rewrited at any time with new values.